 Further Reading: How to sew hook and eye fasteners (includes a video)

-Do you have anything else that you use?
+Do you have anything else that you use as alternatives to buttons or buttonholes?
 Please share in the comments below.

 Read More about Fasteners